aws/aws-mysql-odbc/README.txt

 clustered MySQL databases.

 -- What is Failover?
-An Amazon Aurora DB cluster uses failover to automatically repairs the DB cluster status when a primary DB instance becomes unavailable.
+An Amazon Aurora DB cluster uses failover to automatically repair the DB cluster status when a primary DB instance becomes unavailable.
 During failover, Aurora promotes a replica to become the new primary DB instance, so that the DB cluster can provide maximum availability to a primary read-write DB instance.
 The MySQL